How VAT works

 Can I reclaim VAT on business vehicles and fuel?

-VAT on fuel – business and private | If the fuel is used for both business and private purposes, you can opt to reclaim all of the VAT and add an amount called the fuel scale charge (based on CO2 emissions) to the output VAT on the VAT return. |
+| Fuel used for both business and private journeys | You can reclaim all of the VAT and account for a fuel scale charge (based on CO2 emissions) on your VAT Return to reflect private use. |

 Read more: Reclaiming VAT on vehicles and fuel